-Picking a binding is a largely personal process but there are some practical considerations to think about before committing to a boot to ski interface.
+Picking a binding is a personal process but there are some practical considerations to think about before committing to a boot to ski interface.
 A few things to keep in mind are the types of riding you will be doing, the kind of boot you have, and where you will be doing most of your riding.
 We’ve broken down the pros and cons of four types of ski bindings to help you make the right choice.
 Once you’ve read the list come and visit us at Rhythm Summit in Niseko or Rhythm Hakuba to try some different styles before you buy!

 1. Perfect for lift access riding.